coderefinery/manuals/exercise-leader-onboarding.md

 ##### single learner teams

-* learners could sign up alone but request to join a breakoutroom
+* learners could sign up alone but request to do the exercises in team
-* those rooms will be called xxx
+* -> 2 open breakoutrooms
-* xxx
+* Additional rooms for specific problem solving

 #### Want extra help?